cloudfoundry/docs-bosh/content/terminology.md

 ---
 ## BOSH Lite {: #bosh-lite }

-BOSH Lite is a Director VM that is configured to use Warden CPI, which emulates VMs with containers.
+BOSH Lite (aka bosh-lite) is a Director VM that is configured to use Warden CPI, which emulates VMs with containers.
 It's typically installed locally with VirtualBox; however, it could also be installed onto any cloud BOSH supports.
 [See usage details](bosh-lite.md)

 ---
 ## Canary (Instance) {: #canary }